 Offering acceptance and support

-“We are open to anybody who feels that we might be able to help them, whether they are gender expansive or gender creative, or butting heads with what others expect of them,” he says of the Pediatric Gender Diversity Program.
+“We are open to anybody who feels that we might be able to help them, whether they are gender expansive or gender creative, or butting heads with what others expect of them,” he says of the program.

 “We offer support and information — accurate and helpful information.
 People don’t need to move forward with medical intervention.
 We try to meet people where they’re at and encourage loved ones to support who they are.
 We encourage people to not focus on the end game — to just focus on where they are now.”